-Just Fate didn’t need the extra baggage of only being cast during the declare attacker’s step.
-That got me thinking about the kind of card that would need a reminder to only be cast through that narrow window.
+There’s no real reason why Just Fate needed to only be cast during the declare attacker’s step.
+That got me thinking about the kind of card that does need a reminder to only be cast through that narrow window.

 I didn’t quite get there.
 Originally, Battle Alacrity said it could only be cast during the declare attackers step, but that wasn’t a necessary restriction.
-The point was to give players a chance to slip the occasional free instant or flash spell during the combat step.
-If a player was holding onto Battle Alacrity, but suddenly wanted to stretch for an emergency counterspell mid-combat, who was I to stop them?
+The point was to give players a chance to slip an occasional lucky instant or flash spell during the combat step.
+If a player was holding onto Battle Alacrity, and wanted to stretch for an emergency counterspell mid-combat, who was I to stop them?

-Speaking of counterspells, the next random card from Gatherer gave me this:
+Speaking of counterspells, Gatherer’s next random was this:

 It’s a niche counter to be sure.
-Unified Will is best employed in a fast deck eager to drop early creatures, and eager to protect those vulnerable creatures when other decks are ready to go online.
-It seems like a risky strategy — that is, until you find yourself on the receiving end, failing turn after turn to drop board wipes or key blockers onto the battlefield.
+Unified Will is best employed in a fast deck eager to drop early creatures, and protect those vulnerable creatures when other decks go online.
+It seems like a risky strategy.
+Until you find yourself on the receiving end, failing turn after turn to drop board wipes or key blockers into the assault.

-The only ‘problem’ with Unified Will is that both players know when it’s online.
-Sure, your opponent may not know you have it in your hand… but that makes the card effectively as surprising as a straight up Counterspell.
-What would be really fun is if a player surprised their opponent by suddenly having more creatures on the table, then countered their spell on the stack with a Unified Will.
+The only ‘problem’ with Unified Will is that your opponent knows when it’s online.
+Sure, they may not know it’s in your hand… but that makes the card as surprising as any other counterspell.
+What would be fun is if a player surprised their opponent by suddenly having more creatures on the table, then countering their opponent’s spell on the stack with a Unified Will.

-Sometimes, finding what seems like a simple art concept turns into an hour long Google/Bing/Deviantart expedition.
+Sometimes, finding a simple art concept can flourish into an hours long Google/Bing/Deviantart expedition.
 There are plenty of Fantasy/Steampunk/Clockwork robots/drones/gnomes out there.
-But for the life of me, I couldn’t find a single piece of artwork that contained at least two of them together.
-I was about to give up and just make the card create an artificer and its drone, when I stumbled on this work by Mr. Klein.
-If, in the future, I become one of those alcoholic writers, I’m blaming a lack of artwork including two or more steampunk robots.
+But for the life of me, I couldn’t find a singular work of art featuring two droids together.
+I was on the verge of giving up and making the card create an artificer and their creation, when I stumbled on this work by Mr. Klein.
+If, in the future, I become a writer-slash-alcoholic, I’m blaming a general lack of artwork including two or more steampunk robots.

-Gatherer tried to feed me bone soup with Rune of Protection: Black.
-But as I already said, I’m vetoing all egregious color hosers.
+Gatherer tried feeding me bone soup with Rune of Protection: Black.
+But as I already said, I’m vetoing egregious color hosers.
 In an alternate universe, this would be a perfect follow up to the previously vetoed Balduvian Shaman.
-I’d like to see that Cube.
-I doubt I’d like to play that Cube, but I would like to see it.
+I’d like to see that cube.
+I doubt I’d like to play that cube, but I would like to see it.

-Finally, Gatherer gave me a vanilla creature.
+Finally, Gatherer feeds me vanilla.
 Or, to be more precise, a virtual vanilla creature, since haste doesn’t do anything special the round after the creature it’s stapled to enters the battlefield.
 Okay, technically, if the creature is stolen… you know what?
 If you’re going to raise this many objections, why don’t you write this article?
 See?
 It’s not so easy, is it?
 Especially considering the article is already written, and you’re currently reading it.
 Bet you didn’t think of that, now did you?

-You would think that my first thought would be to make another vanilla (plain, virtual, or French) in another color.
-Instead, I tried to create an artifact that gave a nominal benefit for sacrificing your creatures, loaded up on counters, then sacrificed to put a pile of 4/1 hasty elementals on the table.
-It wasn’t lining up right, though.
-And eventually I realized that I was trying too hard.
-The set needs some simple creatures in it.
-And with the anti-flying theme floating around, we also need a few decent flyers.
+You would think my first thought would be to make another vanilla (plain, virtual, or French) in another color.
+Instead, I tried creating a confusing artifact that combined sacrificing creatures, counters and a pile of hasty 4/1 elementals.
+It didn’t feel right.
+Eventually I realized I was trying too hard.
+The set needs a few simple creatures.
+And with the anti-flying theme floating around, we could also use a few decent flyers.

 After deciding on a 3/5 flyer, I tied it to the Lightning Elemental by making it a cumulonimbus cloud: a storm cloud known for its dramatic lightning discharges.
-When I went to pull forward flavor text, I got a pleasant surprise.
-Lightning Elemental reproduces the third and fourth lines of the first stanza of the poem “Mortality”.
-The first and second lines of the poem’s first stanza, mentions ‘a fast-flying cloud’.
+When I went to pull forward flavor text, I received a pleasant surprise.
+Lightning Elemental features the third and fourth lines of the first stanza of the poem “Mortality”.
+The first and second lines of the poem’s first stanza mentions ‘a fast-flying cloud’.
 William Knox: writing flavor text for imaginary Magic cards since 1825.

 Twelve more cards down for a grand total of eighty total cards!
-Let’s move on to Part Seven, or you can always check out the According to Gatherer archive to see if you missed anything.
+The next log isn’t up yet, but you can always check out the According to Gatherer archive to see if you missed anything.
 Until next time, I’ll leave you with these words of wisdom from Steve Martin: